calmoo/mock-database-tester/README.md

 Min latency = 304ms
 Throughput 95th percentile = 90609.5 ops/s
 Latency 95th percentile = 18183.0ms
-3 processes run in total
+3 threads run in total
 pid: 26849 started at Tue Oct 20 17:57:52 2020 and finished at Tue Oct 20 17:57:54 2020 taking  2.09 seconds to complete
 pid: 26847 started at Tue Oct 20 17:57:52 2020 and finished at Tue Oct 20 17:57:55 2020 taking  3.09 seconds to complete
 pid: 26848 started at Tue Oct 20 17:57:52 2020 and finished at Tue Oct 20 17:57:56 2020 taking  4.09 seconds to complete
 ```
-The stress.py process can also be run independently with no analysis,
+The stress.py program can also be run independently with no analysis,
-the duration of the process is passed as an argument:
+the duration of the thread is passed as an argument:

 ```
 python stress.py 3